-Maryland boasts over 7,000 miles of shoreline, making the state one of the most susceptible to erosion and flooding caused by storms, tides and rising seas.
-Fortunately, natural habitats such as tidal marshes and coastal forests can reduce these risks by dampening waves, stabilizing soils and absorbing water.
+Maryland boasts over 7,000 miles of shoreline, making the state one of the most susceptible to erosion and flooding caused by storms and rising seas.
+Fortunately, nature can help.

-A key challenge has been understanding precisely where these habitats offer the greatest protection.
-Now, following a year-long scientific analysis, The Nature Conservancy and Maryland Department of Natural Resources have completed a statewide Coastal Resiliency Assessment, adding a human dimension to preservation and restoration decisions.
+In 2016 The Nature Conservancy and Maryland Department of Natural Resources completed a statewide Coastal Resiliency Assessment following a year-long scientific analysis.
+The report adds a human dimension to preservation and restoration decisions.

-In deciding where to invest your public funding for conservation, the state now has a much more complete picture of where to achieve the best outcomes for nature and people.
-Figuring out how to add people to these calculations was the most exciting development for Michelle Canick, who spearheaded the Conservancy’s involvement.
+Figuring out how to add people to these calculations was the most exciting development for Michelle, who spearheaded the Conservancy’s involvement.
 “We looked at proximity to neighborhoods, population data and social factors that might affect how well certain communities are equipped to handle coastal hazards,” Michelle says.

 Joe Fehrer, who oversees our coastal conservation programs on the lower Eastern Shore, believes this information could have valuable applications for local planning officials.
 “Communities can use this knowledge to expand their open space and earn federal credits that drive down flood insurance costs,” Joe says.
 “Community leaders can feel more secure that protecting marshes and forests will likely reduce flooding impacts to their towns.”